data-solution-automation-engine/DIRECT/000_Documentation/DIRECT_Functional_Design.md

 AREA | The Area table contains the list of architecture areas as defined in the reference architecture (of the Data Integration Framework).
 This information is queried by the framework during Module execution to prepare rollback information if required.
 The Area is the most detailed classification of ETL processes in the ETL Framework.
 By defining the Area and specific settings on Module level (through naming conventions) the rollback queries can be created dynamically.
 BATCH | The Batch table contains the unique list of Batches as registered in the framework.
 To be able to run successfully each Batch must be present in this table with its own unique Batch ID.
 Batch IDs are generated keys.
 BATCH_INSTANCE | At runtime, the framework generates a new Batch Instance ID for the Batch execution.
 This information is stored in this table along with ETL process statistics.
 The Batch Instance table is the driving table for process control and recovery as it contain information about the status and results of the Batch run.
 BATCH_MODULE | The Batch Module table contains the relationships between batches and modules.
-It is a many-to-many relationship, i.e. one Batch can contain multiple Modules, and one Module could be utilised by multiple Batches
+It is a many-to-many relationship, i.e. one Batch can contain multiple Modules, and one Module could be utilized by multiple Batches
 EVENT_LOG | The Event Log table is a generic logging table which is used to track and record events that happen during ETL execution.
 The Event Log table can contain informative details (i.e. ‘Batch Instance was created’) or information related to issues or errors provided by the ETL platform.
 EVENT_TYPE | The Event Type table contains descriptive information about types of events or errors for reporting purposes, such as process logs, environment related issues, and custom defined errors or ETL process errors.
 EXECUTION_STATUS | The Execution Status table contains descriptive attributes about the Execution Status codes that the framework uses during the ETL process.